 From the Old English epic poem Beowulf we know king Hygelac was wearing the famous Brosing neck-ring, better known as Brōsinga mene or Brísingamen.
 After he was killed, his body was stripped of weapons, armor and jewelry.
-His bones were piled up at an island in the river Rhine to ward off future intruders.
+His bones were piled up at an island in the River Rhine to ward off future intruders.
 A different version of the scarecrow.
 Besides this Apocalypse Now-esque story, and more importantly, what happened to the Brísingamen?
 Well, most parts of the collar have been found and the collar is nearly reassembled!
 Only a few pieces are still missing.
 Coordinates of the find location are 53.19667N, 5.47E.
 Please, do not tell.
 But before you rush off with your GPS, shovel and metal detector, please read the information below first.

 þone hring hæfde – Higelác Géata